scottc-bio/metaLoc/README.md

 # Licensed software setup

-[SignalP 6.0](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0i&platform=fast), [DeepLoc 2.1](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=deeploc&version=2.1&packageversion=2.1&platform=All), and [Phobius 1.01](https://software.sbc.su.se/phobius.html) distributed under separate academic licenses and cannot therefore be distributed in this repository.
+[SignalP 6.0](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0i&platform=fast), [DeepLoc 2.1](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=deeploc&version=2.1&packageversion=2.1&platform=All), and [Phobius 1.01](https://software.sbc.su.se/phobius.html) are distributed under separate academic licenses and cannot therefore be distributed in this repository.
 Users must obtain these tools directly from the official websites and agree to licensing terms.

 After downloading the relevant compressed archives for each tool, place them in the `assets/` directory where the Nextflow workflow will automatically configure and use them during execution.
 No further manual installation is required.

-*Expected file names*
+**Expected file names:**

 - SignalP 6.0 - signalp-6.0i.fast.tar.gz
 - DeepLoc 2.1 - deeploc-2.1.All.tar.gz
 - Phobius 1.01 - phobius101_linux.tgz

-*The workflow automatically expects files with matching names to exist in the `assets/` directory.
-However, the workflow can be directed to files with differing names using parameters for each compressed archive (see [Parameters](#parameters)).*

 # Initial setup

-Running the test profile will prepare almost all nececssary environments for the workflow except for the optional DeepTMHMM tool.
+Running the test profile will verify the install and prepare almost all necessary environments for the workflow except for the optional DeepTMHMM tool.

 ```bash